BuonOmo/ulysse.md/_posts/2022-02-01-Cleanup-Your-Ruby-Versions.md

 The example I gave may seem pointless, however just check `du -sh ~/.rbenv` on your computer, you may gain up to 10G.

+Once all of this is done, you can run `gem cleanup` to finish the work!